IngyN/rl/README.md

 - python/logs/ : logs from the agent.
 - report.pdf : report detailing our work.

 Most other files are common with the Deepmind lab repo and are not our work.
-Here is a short explanation of our work in the form of a video.
+Here is a short explanation of our work in the form of a [video] (https://www.youtube.com/watch?v=8KGUOTYc1Qc).

 ## Requirements
 - Python 3 (recommended 3.5 or more)